urluzhi/scripts/README.md

 Scripts/Software shared by Zhi John Lu

+> Programming is a way of life.
+It relects both art of design and logic of plan.
+> Althoug I keep reminding myself the goal is to shoot a bird during my research, I often find myself enjoying the shine of gun itself.

 * MOE Key Lab of Bioinformatics
 * School of Life Sciences, Tsinghua University
 * Email: